sebastianczech/sebastianczech.github.io/_posts/2021-06-21-scrum-master.md

 *Scrum Master should always prevent a fully booked schedule*.
 A smart Scrum Master has lots of free space in his/her agenda.
 The more the better.

+The Scrum Master serves the Development Team in several ways, including: Coaching the Development Team in self-organization and cross-functionality.

 As a daily preparation a Scrum Master could consider questions like:
 * How is my Product Owner doing?
   * Is the Product Backlog in shape?